CHAIR OF TRUSTEES

 His role was to advise on the affairs of Owner Managed businesses, which ranged in size from small sole traders below the VAT threshold to larger companies turning over up to £25million.
 He retired from KPMG in 2001 and ran his own advisory consultancy until 2014.

 His initial responsibility as a new Trustee was to arrange visits to individuals to observe the progress of the activities of the charity’s borrowers.
-In his role as Chair he is responsible for organising the quarterly board meetings, production of the annual accounts and the promotion of the charity throughout Leicester, Leicestershire and Rutland.
-He regularly sits on the interview panels for prospective borrowers.

 “It is of great interest to be involved in the development of young businesses in the city,” says David.